misiektoja/instagram_monitor/docs/usage.md

 - `graphql`: always read over GraphQL.
 This is what versions before 4.0 did.
 - `browser`: experimental.
 Do not call the API at all, drive a real browser through Instagram's web pages instead.
 Never chosen by `auto`.
 Read [Browser Source](#browser-source-experimental) before turning it on.

-A fetch that already returned names is never repeated on the other surface.
-Those names have already been counted against the account, and a second pass over the same list would count them twice for nothing.
-For the same reason a rate limit, a challenge, an expired session or a network fault is reported rather than retried elsewhere: only a missing endpoint or an unreadable reply is worth a second attempt.

 Pin the source for one run without editing the configuration file:

 ```sh